Alex314-dev/rc-racing-system/README.md

 8. Copy the RPi folder found in the repository to your home directory inside the RPi.
 9. Go to the RPi directory and run the bash script `setup_gpio.sh` with sudo.
 10. Copy the inet4 address found in the output of the bash script.
-11. The script will prompt a question asking to setup a socket, give the copied ip address as the answer and also give a free port.
+11. The script will prompt a question asking to set up a socket, give the copied IP address as the answer and also give a free port.
-12. After the socket is binded go back to IntelliJ.
+12. After the socket is bound go back to IntelliJ.
 13. Run the java class `RcApplication.java`.
 14. The java application will ask a socket to connect to.
-Give the same ip address and the port you wrote for the bash script.
+Give the same IP address and the port you wrote for the bash script.
 15. Go to localhost:8443, and discard the possible warning message coming from your browser.
 16. Create or login to your account.
 17. Have fun with the system!